casper-network/docs/source/docs/casper/economics/delegation.md

 _Example:_ The system can charge 0.5 CSPR in addition to the base delegation fee of 2.5 CSPR, resulting in a delegation cost of 3 CSPR on [Mainnet](https://cspr.live/)

-It is essential to have enough funds in your account when you set up a delegation transaction.
+It is essential to have enough funds in your account's main purse when you set up a delegation transaction.
 Otherwise, the transaction will fail, and you will lose the transfer cost.
-For example, if you have 200 CSPR in your account, delegate at most 197 CSPR and leave at least 3 CSPR for the delegation cost.
+For example, if you have 200 CSPR in your purse, delegate at most 197 CSPR and leave at least 3 CSPR for the delegation cost.
 Another option is to delegate 195 CSPR and leave some additional buffer.

 **Transaction Fee**